sheamus-hei/whiteboarding/articles/19-JS-Array-Utils.md

 ## 2. `.filter()`

 The Array.filter() method takes a callback which returns a boolean, and if that boolean is false, removes that item from the array.
-Essentially, it filters out unimportant elements based on the criteria of the function.
+Essentially, it filters out unimportant elements based on the function's criteria.

 For example, we might want to remove even numbers from a list.
 We have our list, `nums`, and a function `isOdd` that returns `true` if the given number is odd.

 	let nums = [1, 2, 3, 4, 5];
 	let isOdd = (num) => {
-	  return num % 2 == 1;
+	  return num % 2 === 1;
 	}

 	console.log(nums.filter(isOdd));